joannawojtasz/Project1_club/README.md

  * Safari for iOS

  Webpage worked correctly on different phones with Chrome and Safari browsers.

+ * __responsivness__ tests with Chrome developer tools

+Chrome developer tools were used to simulate browsing the project on different screen sizes.
+This type of thesting was performed ongoing during page development as well as after deployment and the errors were fixed continuesly.

 ### Validator testing

 #### HTMl validator https://validator.w3.org/